Brat

 From Strip Club to Star: The Reinvention of a Shoreditch Address

-The story of how a former pole-dancing bar above a Shoreditch pub became a World's 50 Best restaurant is, in miniature, the story of East London's dining evolution over the past decade.
+Brat is a Michelin-starred restaurant in Shoreditch, London, serving live-fire cooking with Basque influences.
 When Brat opened on the first floor of what is now also home to Smoking Goat on Redchurch Street, the neighbourhood was still in transition: galleries and coffee shops, but few serious kitchens.
 The address has since become a reference point for a particular mode of London eating that prizes live-fire technique, seasonal British sourcing, and a room loud enough that you need to lean in to hear your companion.

 The Logic of the Grill

 The Basque influence runs through the menu's logic more than its geography.
-Techniques that have been refined over generations in coastal northern Spain — whole fish grilled in a basket, vegetables charred rather than blanched, stocks built from shellfish shells — translate into a menu that reads as British in its sourcing but Basque in its method.
+Techniques that have been refined over generations in coastal northern Spain, whole fish grilled in a basket, vegetables charred rather than blanched, stocks built from shellfish shells, translate into a menu that reads as British in its sourcing but Basque in its method.
 Menai oysters, seasonal English vegetables, Cambridgeshire-grown peppers treated in the manner of pimientos de Padrón: these are not fusion gestures but applications of a coherent technique to local produce.
 The distinction matters because it separates Brat from the broader category of London restaurants that borrow Basque aesthetics without the underlying precision.

 The beef programme runs parallel to the fish focus.
 Cuts are sourced from selected British farms, dry-aged in the main, and cooked over the same bespoke grill.
-In a restaurant that holds a Michelin star and ranks on the World's 50 Best list, the decision to keep the format openly casual , shared plates, a room that prioritises volume over ceremony , is a considered one.
+In a restaurant that holds a Michelin star and ranks on the World's 50 Best list, the decision to keep the format openly casual, shared plates, a room that prioritises volume over ceremony, is a considered one.
 Brat occupies a position in London's dining field that none of the four-symbol Michelin addresses do: it operates at the intersection of serious technique and genuine informality, a combination that London has historically found difficult to sustain at this level.

 The Room and the Wine